gozdegok/virex/README.md

 * "CorrHumanData.txt"
 * "CorrVirusData.txt"

-"gatherVirusData" and "gatherHumanData" methods will be working on another method named "runPools" Method "runpools" was implemented for gathering data from web.
+> "gatherVirusData" and "gatherHumanData" methods will be working on another method named "runPools" Method "runpools" was implemented for gathering data from web.

-Due to performance upgrade issues after "runPools" and "cleaning" methods are run, the extracted data is stored on two CSV files named
+> Due to performance upgrade issues after "runPools" and "cleaning" methods are run, the extracted data is stored on two CSV files named
 "HumanData.csv", "VirusData.csv" and read from that CSVs during the development process.

-Corrupted protein IDs are also stored in two txt files which are:
+> The protein IDs that related sequence data was not found on web were also stored in two seperate txt files:
-"CorrHumanData.txt", "CorrVirusData.txt" and read from that txts.
+"CorrHumanData.txt", "CorrVirusData.txt" and read from those txts.

 ## Usage